"Normal" phylogenetic networks may be emerging as the leading class

+The need to be able to represent evolutionary relationships that cannot be shown by familiar phylogenetic trees has been recognised for half a century now~\cite{sneath1975cladistic,hilario1993horizontal,doolittle1999phylogenetic}.
+These relationships, such as horizontal gene transfer (HGT), endosymbiosis, and hybridization, play a significant evolutionary role, and so how to infer and represent them, using phylogenetic networks, is increasingly important~\cite{DeSalle2020should,doolittle2007pattern-plurali,dagan2006the-tree-of-one}.
+How exactly to {do} that has been described as one of the key problems in the use of mathematics in biology~\cite{cohen2004mathematics}.

+The last couple of decades has seen significant investment in exploring the modelling, inference, and mathematics of phylogenetic networks.
 The difficulty is that, in contrast to phylogenetic trees, there are infinitely many phylogenetic networks that relate a given set of taxa appearing at the leaves of the network.
 This makes inference decidedly harder: it is not even \emph{theoretically} possible to search the whole space for optimal solutions.

-In order to infer phylogenetic networks, researchers have focused on classes of network that have important provable properties.
-To this end, a menagerie of classes has been proposed, each capturing features whose goal is either to represent a specific biological process, or to provide properties that are amenable to mathematical persuasion~\cite{cardona2009comparison-of-t,francis2015which-phylogene,erdos2019class,willson2011regular,Bordewich2016reticulation}.
+In order to infer phylogenetic networks, researchers have focused on classes of networks that have important provable properties.
+To this end, a menagerie of classes has been proposed, each capturing features whose goal is either to represent a specific biological process, such as horizontal gene transfer, or to provide properties that are amenable to mathematical persuasion.
+Some of these latter classes include tree-child networks~\cite{cardona2009comparison}, tree-based networks~\cite{francis2015which-phylogene}, orchard networks~\cite{erdos2019class}, regular networks~\cite{willson2011regular}, and reticulation-visible networks~\cite{Bordewich2016reticulation}.

-In this article, we make the case that one of these classes --- the \emph{normal} networks --- has emerged as the strong contender for inference, because of its proven mathematical properties and prospects for practical use, that we describe below.
-It is now reasonable to hope that further research on these might bring feasible inference of phylogenetic networks within reach.
+In this article, we do not attempt a general survey of research in phylogenetic networks; see~\cite{kong2022classes} for a recent such survey.
+Rather, we attempt to put forward the case that one of these classes --- the \emph{normal} networks~\cite{willson2010properties-of-n} --- is emerging as the strong contender for inference, because of its proven mathematical properties and prospects for practical use, that we describe below.
+It is now reasonable to hope that further research on normal networks might bring practical inference of phylogenetic networks within reach.